 Whole school approaches The universal offer to all students Additional, targeted support and provision Specialist, individualised support and provision All areas of the school are accessible to everyone including those students with SEND.
 Non-slip, non-breakable equipment available in practical lessons e.g cooking.
 Specialist equipment in practical lessons enables disabled students to be independent.
 All facilities have wheel chair accessible classes.
-Adapted toilets available.
-Classrooms/halls/corridors are made accessible for young people with Students feel safe and in an environment where bullying is acknowledged and dealt with effectively.
+Students feel safe and in an environment where bullying is acknowledged and dealt with effectively.
+There is a named child protection officer, 'Designated Safeguarding Officer' (and deputies) and a named 'Child in Care' teacher.
+All areas of the school endeavours to be an uplifting, positive and supportive Adapted toilets available.
 Some toilets adapted by height.
-Adjustable chairs/ tables can be made available. sensory needs.
-There is a named child protection officer, 'Designated Safeguarding Officer' (and deputies) and a named 'Child in Care' teacher.
-Most staff have been trained in positive handling techniques - 'Team Teach'.
-All areas of the school endeavours to be an uplifting, positive and supportive learning environment.
+Adjustable chairs/ tables can be made available.
+There are named adults who are 'teamteach' trained Classrooms/halls/corridors are made accessible for young people with sensory needs. learning environment.
 Teachers focus on rewarding good behaviour to promote a positive learning environment The rewards and sanctions system is robust and displayed around the school.